kalaspuffar/diffie-hellman/README.md

-# diffie-helman
+# diffie-hellman
-Simple visualization of the diffie-helman algorithm
+Simple visualization of the diffie-hellman algorithm